A List of Recovery Words

 Sober Living

 A home or other community dedicated to people in recovery.
-Commonly used about halfway houses.
+This recovery phrase is commonly used to describe halfway houses.

 Other Recovery Terms